JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 BrowserUtil.Open(uri);
 ```

-After the user logged in and consented your app, your `UWP` app will receive a callback:
+After the user has logged in and consented your app, your `UWP` app will receive a callback:

 ```csharp
 protected override void OnActivated(IActivatedEventArgs args)